heiswayi/heiswayi.nrird.com/_posts/2018/2018-06-05-modify-file-content-with-installscript.md

 The question is, how can I solve this in InstallShield?

-### Solution
+### The solution that I implemented

-To resolve this problem, I figure out that I need to apply a deferred custom action using InstallScript.
-The reason to use the deferred custom action is because I need to make a change to the system and only deferred custom action can be run in elevated context.
-Here's how I do it!
+To solve this problem, I figured it out that I need to apply a deferred custom action using InstallScript.
+The reason for using the deferred custom action is because I need to make a change to the system and only the deferred custom action can be run in elevated context.

+Here's how I do it:

 **1. Create New Set Property custom action (type 51)**